UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

    (use "git add <file>..." to update what will be committed)
 ```

-We recommend using `git status` / checking the staging area before each commit to make sure you are committing what you think you are.
+We recommend using `git status` to check the staging area before each commit to ensure you are committing what you think you are.

 ---

 ## Specifying files to commit (Terminal)

-If you want to add the files to the staging area using the terminal you can use the following command:

-`git add <file-name(s)>`

 <br>
 <br>